 By including links to further reading you’re providing your readers with more value, and Google loves websites that go above and beyond.

-Let me know if you have any questions about optimising your posts in the comments below…
+If you have any questions about optimising your posts, pop them in the comments below…

 P.s.
 If you need help to reach more pet parents and sell more of your products or services, there are a few ways I can help you do that: